An Account

 Courtroom dramas typically contain these three elements: murder (or some other sensational crime), a jury, and a sense of closure.
 However, having witnessed the legal system firsthand, none of these are required for a courtroom drama to be worth telling.
 In fact, these elements have the inadvertent side effect of obscuring the ennui of injustice in the U.S. legal system.

 An Account is a mostly autobiographical rendering of a case that should not exist.
 It is also a reflection on American society at large.
-To that end, this series has three main goals:
+To that end, this work has three main goals:

 • Highlight DCFS’s problems and contextualize them within the broader American institutional framework.
 A critique of DCFS will therefore serve as a case study in American institutional failure.